nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 GPIO is accessed through a [sysfs interface](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt).
 By default, **PE4 - PE11** are set as eight digital I/Os ready for you to use (CSI_D0 - CSI_D7).

+Below are some basic exercises to check if the digital in/out pins are working correctly.

+**Debian** - use `sudo` to gain permission while logged in as default `chip` user.

+**Buildroot** - with our examples you are already logged in as the root user so `sudo` is not necessary.

 ### Figure out the GPIO sysfs Pin Number

 You can calculate the sysfs pin number using the [Allwinner R8 Datasheet](https://github.com/NextThingCo/CHIP-Hardware/blob/master/CHIP%5Bv1_0%5D/CHIPv1_0-BOM-Datasheets/Allwinner%20R8%20Datasheet%20V1.2.pdf), starting on page 18.